pivotal/docs-tap/scst-store/install-scst-store.hbs.md

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - Install cert-manager on the cluster.
-For more information, see [Install cert-manager](../cert-manager/install.md).
+See [Install cert-manager](../cert-manager/install.md).
 - See [Deployment Details and Configuration](deployment-details.md) to review what resources are deployed.
 For more information, see the